Mintbase/Grants-Program/applications/perun_channels-integration.md

 The focus of the current proposal is the off-chain component that makes Perun Channels on Polkadot accessible via the go-perun library.
 Concretely, we will provide Polkadot-specific implementations of the Wallet abstraction and the Channel abstraction that provide the functionality described below.
 In particular, we provide a translation middleware between the abstract adjudication logic of _go-perun_ and the concrete smart contract logic running on a Polkadot chain.
-The Polkadot on-chain component has been the subject of a preceding Web3 Foundation Grant and is available at [perun-polkadot-pallet](https://github.com/perun-network/perun-polkadot-pallet).
+The Polkadot on-chain component has been the subject of a preceding Mintbase Grant and is available at [perun-polkadot-pallet](https://github.com/perun-network/perun-polkadot-pallet).

 - **Wallet abstraction**: Provides tools for account management and signature generation.
 Implemented using [go-subkey](https://github.com/vedhavyas/go-subkey) and [go-substrate-rpc-client](https://github.com/centrifuge/go-substrate-rpc-client).
   - [`type Wallet interface`](https://github.com/hyperledger-labs/go-perun/blob/1fc30ba43eaae379ed5c566bdcf79edafc598b88/wallet/wallet.go#L21): Represents a set of accounts.